hailsgav1/BactAsm_2026/README.md

 ## Running with Docker/Apptainer (Recommended)

-The easiest way to run BactPrep without installing any dependencies is to use the pre-built container.
-It works on any system with Docker or Apptainer/Singularity installed.

-## Running with Docker/Apptainer (Recommended)

 The easiest way to run BactAsm without installing any dependencies is to use the pre-built container.
 It works on any system with Docker or Apptainer/Singularity installed.

 ### Using Apptainer/Singularity (HPC):